 internal auditors to provide direct assistance, to appropriately

+direct, supervise and review their work.
 The auditor shall determine whether the work

 of the internal audit function can be used for purposes of the audit